aiven/aiven-docs/docs/products/flink/howto/manage-credentials-jars.md

 }
 ```

-In this scenario, the application parses the PostgreSQL connection string to extract the username, password, host, port, and database.
+In this example, the application dynamically parses the PostgreSQL connection string to
+extract the necessary connection parameters, including username, password, host, port,
+and database name.

-### Scenario 3: External or self-hosted Apache Kafka integration with SASL_SSL\*
+### Example 3: External or self-hosted Apache Kafka integration with SASL_SSL

-When integrating with an external Apache Kafka service using SASL_SSL, the credentials file will be structured based on the configuration details you specify for your external Apache Kafka integration.
-The credentials JSON structure is as follows:
+When integrating with an external Apache Kafka service using `SASL_SSL`, the credentials
+file is structured based on the configuration details you specify for your external

-**Credentials JSON Structure:**
+Apache Kafka integration.
+The following JSON structure represents the minimum required
+for initial setup, serving as a foundational configuration.
+Additional parameters
+may be necessary depending on your security requirements.
+The credentials JSON structure
+is as follows:

 ```JSON
 {